-An ACT composite score of 20 or an SAT composite score of 1030-1050.
+- An ACT composite score of 20 or an SAT composite score of 1030-1050.
 Applicants must request that scores be sent to Martin Luther College directly from ACT/SAT.
 The ACT test should include the ACT Writing Test.
-The ACT code number for Martin Luther College is 2127 and the SAT code number for Martin Luther College is 6435.
+The ACT code number for Martin Luther College is 2127 and the SAT code number for Martin Luther College is 6435. - A high school diploma awarded on the basis of a minimum cumulative GPA of 2.50 figured on a minimum of 14 academic credits earned according to the following schedule.